ipums/ipums.github.io/_posts/2017-08-09-Flame-Graphs-Performance-Tuning-Made-Easy.md

 The __hasVariable(const string &name)__ version is clearly kind of slow; the Metadata::Cache::getVar(name) just pulls something out of a hash, but the __count(name)__ call up-front is rather expensive.
 Nevertheless, it actually ran fast enough to not get noticed right away.

 So we used this method in the editing API rules for our CPS editing API, and although CPS was taking a long time to run through DCP, we assumed that was because CPS has a ton of data - 554 datasets and counting.
+Additionally, any given dataset may run slow due to some legitimately complex data edits.
+We'd used a standard profiler on this code a while ago -- before the __hasVariable()__ change -- improving the performance.
+Since then remaining sluggishness has been attributed to that code.
+You can see it in the profile under "sploc()" and "momloc()" and "poploc()".

 Recently, after a while of this solution being in production, I decided to take another look at the "CPS takes a long time to run" issue, and I started by generating a flame graph.